prakhar2k06/Multi-Factor-Stock-Ranking-Engine/README.md

 <summary><b>Market-Risk</b></summary>

-Lower exposure to  market/systematic has been associated with greater and more stable returns.
+Lower exposure to  market (systematic) has been associated with greater and more stable returns.

 Signals used:
 - Beta